 Interpreting Scripture I

 The task of interpreting Scripture is foundational to doing responsible Christian theology.
 Biblical interpretation, often referred to as "biblical hermeneutics," is intellectual work that calls for honesty, not prejudice, from the interpreter.
 It also calls for knowledge of language, vocabulary, grammar, sentence structure, and more.
 It takes longer than eight weeks to learn hermeneutics.
-What this course does is introduce students to the discipline of reading the Old and New Testament with respect to the biblical author's intentions.
+What this course does is introduce students to the discipline of reading the Old and New Testament with respect to genre, dialogue, and authorial intent.

 How does Scripture itself want to be interpreted?